From Matt and Jamie at

 Take advantage of the fall sales that nurseries typically have and purchase those trees, shrubs and plants you’ve been thinking of buying all summer season.
+Make sure to get shrub disease prevention tips at the store you’re buying your shrubs at, as they’re prone to all kinds of trouble.
 In addition, fall is also a great time for planting just about anything.
 Planting now allows the plants to adjust to the soil and other conditions before going dormant.
 Fall planting also provides for a more established landscape come spring and early summer.
 So enjoy next summer a little more by planting now!

 Prepare your lawn for next season by aerating and fertilizing in the fall.
 Now is a great time to give your lawn the nutrients it will need to survive the cold months ahead and spring back to a beautiful green once the spring snow thaws.
 The holes created by aerating allow your grass to receive extra oxygen, fertilizer and water.
 Also, don’t forget to get those leaves off the lawn during the fall and winter months.
 A spring lawn trying to grow underneath a blanket of leaves will tend to struggle into the summer months.
 If you are interested in installing a sod or seed lawn, early fall is a great time to get this done.
 Just like fall planting, fall lawn installation will give your grass a jumpstart come spring.
 A little extra time spent on your lawn this fall pays great rewards come next landscape season.